noblecloud/WeatherUnits/README.md

 class Fahrenheit(Temperature):
     # Individual unit strings are defined as protected class variables
-    # for each unit or within a config file
+    # for each unit or within a config file.
     _unit = 'f'

-    # This method is what is called to convert Fahrenheit to Celsius
+    # This method is what is called to convert Fahrenheit to Celsius.
     def _celsius(self):
-        # Since Measurement is a float subclass, math can be done on self
+        # Since Measurement is a float subclass, math can be done on self.
         return (self - 32) / 1.8

     def _fahrenheit(self):
-        # Currently, a function needs to be defined for even converting to the same unit to prevent errors
+        # Currently, a function needs to be defined for even converting to the
+        # same unit to prevent errors.
         return self

 class Celsius(Temperature):